 requires: logging-directory: interface: logging scope: container

-The subordinate service is listed in the top level services dictionary in an abbreviated form.
-The subordinate-to: list is added to the service which contains the names of all services this service is subordinate to.
+The subordinate application is listed in the top level applications dictionary in an abbreviated form.
+The subordinate-to: list is added to the application which contains the names of all applications this application is subordinate to.

 Assume the following deployment: